-Whether you love it or hate it, email rules in any workplace or academic setting.
+Whether you love it or hate it, email rules any workplace or academic setting as the main communication channel.
 The sheer volume of messages we read and write makes it very easy to make embarrassing errors, and those mistakes can have very negative consequences.
 So establish good email habits and stick with them!

 Everything in an email message makes an impression on the recipient and is a reflection of you.
 It implies how you conduct yourself professionally.
 It is evidence of your ability to communicate and your attention to detail.
 It also establishes a base level of maturity and competence with individuals you may not know personally at the beginning of your career.